joe-aswonvos/ci-bootstrap-individual-project/README.md

 This required a dip into the html to fix - I considered asking Co-Pilot to do it, but given it was likely the source of the issue I didn't want to introduce further syntax errors.

+### Cross Browser Testing

+Through the development cycle the page was viewed and run on Chrome, I have also run the manual tests on MS Edge and Safari with no issues.

 ## Deployment

 Deployment to GitHub pages was straightforward from the main branch of the repo - no issues experienced